11 Best Things to Do in Gyeongju (+ Tips to Make it Worth it)

 You can also book a Gyeongju tour like this one that provides transportation.

-Entrance to the palace is free.
+Entrance to the temple is free.

 If you have more time, you can also go to Seokguram Grotto nearby by bus to see the large Buddha statue.